wrr/rack-wwwhisper/heroku-doc.md

 wwwhisper lets you specify emails of users that are allowed to access the application.
-It uses [Persona](https://persona.org) to smoothly and securely prove that a visitor owns an allowed email.
-Persona removes a need for site-specific passwords, making passwords management a non-issue.
+It uses [Persona](https://persona.org) to smoothly and securely prove that a visitor owns one of allowed emails.
+Persona works out of a box with any modern browser.
+It removes a need for site-specific passwords, making passwords management a non-issue.

 Integration with wwwhisper service is provided via Rack middleware which can be used with any Rails or Rack based application.
 This minimizes integration cost, there is no need to modify your application code and explicitly call wwwhisper API.

 ## Provisioning the add-on